stas00/porting/transformers/fairseq-wmt19/README.md

 I next proceeded to port the `en-de` and `de-en` models.

 I was surprised to discover that these weren't built in the same way.
-Each of these had a merged dictionary, so for a moment I felt frustration since I thought I'd now have to do another huge change to support that.
-But alas, I didn't need to make any changes, as the merged dictionary fit in without needing any changes.
+Each of these had a merged dictionary, so for a moment I felt frustration, since I thought I'd now have to do another huge change to support that.
+But, I didn't need to make any changes, as the merged dictionary fit in without needing any changes.
 I just used 2 identical dictionaries - one as a source and a copy of it as a target.

 I wrote another script to test all ported models' basic functionality: [fsmt-test-all.py](https://github.com/stas00/porting/tree/master/transformers/fairseq-wmt19/scripts/fsmt-test-all.py).

 ## Test Coverage

+This next step was very important - I needed to prepare an extensive testing for the ported model.

-In the test suite most tests that deal with large models are marked as `@slow` and those don't get to run normally on CI (Continual Integration), as they are, well, slow.
-So I needed to also create a tiny model, that has the same structure, but it's small and has random weights.
+In the `transformers` test suite most tests that deal with large models are marked as `@slow` and those don't get to run normally on CI (Continual Integration), as they are, well, slow.
+So I needed to also create a tiny model, that has the same structure as a normal pre-trained model, but it had to be very small and it could have random weights.
 This tiny model is then can be used to test the ported functionality.
 It just can't be used for quality testing, since it has just a few weights and thus can't really be trained to do anything practical. [fsmt-make-tiny-model.py](https://github.com/stas00/porting/tree/master/transformers/fairseq-wmt19/scripts/fsmt-make-tiny-model.py) creates such a tiny model.
 The generated model with all of its dictionary and config files was just 3MB in size.
 I uploaded it to `s3` using `transformers-cli upload` and now I was able to use it in the test suite.

-Just like with the code, I started by copying `tests/test_modeling_bart.py` and converting it to use `FSMT`, and then tweaked it to make it to work with the new model.
+Just like with the code, I started by copying `tests/test_modeling_bart.py` and converting it to use `FSMT`, and then tweaking it to work with the new model.

-I then converted a few of my scripts I used for testing into unit tests - that was easy.
+I then converted a few of my scripts I used for manual testing into unit tests - that was easy.

 `transformers` has a huge set of common tests that each model runs through - I had to do some more tweaks to make these tests work for `FSMT` (primarily to adjust for the 2 dictionary setup) and I had to override a few tests, that weren't possible to run due to the uniqueness of this model, in order to skip them.
-You can see the results [here](https://github.com/huggingface/transformers/blob/129fdae04033fe4adfe013b734deaec6ec34ae2e/tests/test_tokenization_fsmt.py)
+You can see the results [here](https://github.com/huggingface/transformers/blob/129fdae04033fe4adfe013b734deaec6ec34ae2e/tests/test_tokenization_fsmt.py).

 I added one more test that performs a light BLEU evaluation - I used just 8 text inputs for each of the 4 models and measured BLEU scores on those.
 Here is the [test](https://github.com/huggingface/transformers/blob/129fdae04033fe4adfe013b734deaec6ec34ae2e/examples/seq2seq/test_fsmt_bleu_score.py) and the [script that generated data](https://github.com/huggingface/transformers/blob/129fdae04033fe4adfe013b734deaec6ec34ae2e/examples/seq2seq/test_data/fsmt/build-eval-data.py).

 ## SinusoidalPositionalEmbedding

 `fairseq` used a slightly different implementation of `SinusoidalPositionalEmbedding` than the one used by `transformers`.
 Initially I copied the `fairseq` implementation.
-But when trying to get the test suite to work I couldn't get the `torchscript` tests to pass. `SinusoidalPositionalEmbedding` was written so that it won't be part of `state_dict` and not get saved with the model weights - all the weights generated by this class are deterministic and are not trained. `fairseq` used a trick to make this work transparently by not making its weights a parameter or a buffer, and then during `forward` switching the weights to the correct device. `torchscript` wasn't handling this well as it wanted all the weights to be on the correct device before the first `forward` call.
+But when trying to get the test suite to work I couldn't get the `torchscript` tests to pass. `SinusoidalPositionalEmbedding` was written so that it won't be part of `state_dict` and not get saved with the model weights - all the weights generated by this class are deterministic and are not trained. `fairseq` used a trick to make this work transparently by not making its weights a parameter or a buffer, and then during `forward` switching the weights to the correct device. `torchscript` wasn't taking this well, as it wanted all the weights to be on the correct device before the first `forward` call.

 I had to rewrite the implementation to convert it to a normal `nn.Embedding` subclass and then add functionality to not save these weights during `save_pretrained()` and for `from_pretrained()` to not complain if it can't find those weights during the `state_dict` loading.

 ## Evaluation

-I knew that the ported model was doing quite well based on my manual testing with a large body of text, but I didn't know how well the ported model performed compared to the original.
+I knew that the ported model was doing quite well based on my manual testing with a large body of text, but I didn't know how well the ported model performed comparatively to the original.
 So it was time to evaluate.

 For the task of translation [BLEU score](https://en.wikipedia.org/wiki/BLEU) is used as an evaluation metric. `transformers` has a script [run_eval.py](https://github.com/huggingface/transformers/blob/129fdae04033fe4adfe013b734deaec6ec34ae2e/examples/seq2seq/run_eval.py`) to perform the evaluation.